US envoy announces new Syria aid, seeks delivery access

 Ties between Ankara and Washington, which once considered each other as strategic partners, steadily deteriorated in recent years over differences on Syria, Turkey’s cooperation with Russia and Turkish naval interventions in the eastern Mediterranean, which U.S. officials have described as destabilizing.

-The U.S. Agency for International Development, or USAID, said the new U.S. funding announced by Thomas-Greenfield would help agencies providing assistance, “including food for displaced families in Syria and the region” and support bakeries in Syria.
+The U.S. Agency for International Development, or USAID, said the new U.S. funding announced by Thomas-Greenfield, would support aid agencies providing assistance, “including food for displaced families in Syria and the region” and support bakeries in Syria.

 It would also provide psychosocial support and other services for children, rehabilitate water and sanitation systems and provide cash or vouchers to help Syrians meet basic needs.